 About Homestead National Monument of America NPGallery Digital Archive

-Dempster Mill Manufacturing Company Archive, 1878-2010
+Dempster Mill Manufacturing Company Archive

 Charles B. Dempster founded the Dempster Mill Manufacturing Company in Beatrice, Nebraska in 1878.
 Dempster began making agricultural equipment for farmers and homesteaders populating the west.
-Dempster Mill Manufacturing Company is the longest running windmill manufacturer in the United States.
+Dempster Mill Manufacturing Company was the longest running windmill manufacturer in the United States.
 The Dempster Mill Manufacturing Company archival collection consists of records related to how the company ran, the people working there, and the products they made.

-Homestead NM Museum Collection
+Homestead NHP Museum Collection

 Lillian Higgins Glass Plate Negatives

 In 1899 Lillian Wilkinson, her parents, and five siblings moved to Sheridan County, Nebraska to homestead.
 The children continued receiving their education in Gage County, Nebraska and spent their summers in Sheridan County.
 After finishing her schooling, Lillian Wilkinson taught in Sheridan County, Nebraska and homesteaded on her own claim.
 She proved up on her claim in 1914.
 Three years later, she married Jesse Higgins and moved back to Gage County, Nebraska.
 These glass plate negatives have been reversed to show the positive print of the image.
 They depict life in Gage County where she went to school and later raised her family as well as homesteading life in Sheridan County.
-The images were primarily taken between 1900-1910.
+Most of the images were taken between 1900-1910.

 About NPGallery